Eric-dpy-Git/EricDuprey_6_10042021/README.md

         Listening on port 3000
         Connexion à MongoDB réussie !

-7 - Now with your Terminal again : go in "frontend" folder and execute the following command :
+7 - Now with a new Terminal : go in "frontend" folder and execute the following command :

         ng serve